earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 ## [`write-good`](https://github.com/btford/write-good)

 `write-good` is designed for "developers who can't write good and wanna learn to do other stuff good too."
-The tools focus is on improving the clarity of writing.
+The tool's focus is on improving the clarity of writing.

 Install: